Dr. Cory Henderson

 Published research

-Selected peer-reviewed publications from Dr. Henderson's doctoral and postdoctoral research at the Pennsylvania State University.
-This work established his foundation in molecular biology, arboviral vector dynamics, transcriptomics, and the host-pathogen interactions that underpin his approach to biomimetic peptide science.
+Selected peer-reviewed publications from Dr. Henderson's doctoral research at Penn State.
+This work established his foundation in molecular biology, host–pathogen interactions, and the genomic and transcriptomic techniques.